prochazkaml/MichalOS/README.md

 On macOS, first install [Homebrew](https://brew.sh/) and then run ```brew install nasm mtools dosbox``` from the Terminal.

-It is also necessary to compile a ZX7 data compressor with ```cd misc/zx7 && ./build.sh```, which requires gcc/clang.

 Then, you can simply build the image by running ```make```.